Address Details/Contact Numbers

 Please contact the school office if you require any further information.

-School Uniform is available from Term Time Wear, St Johns Road, Huddersfield (www.termtimewear.com)
+Logo embroided school uniform is available from Term Time Wear, St Johns Road, Huddersfield (www.termtimewear.com).
+Other uniform is available from a wide range of retailers.

-Indoor Activities: Plain t-shirt, (school t-shirts are available), blue or black shorts and pumps.
+Indoor Activities: Plain t-shirt, dark shorts and trainers

 - Jewellery should not be worn as this represents a danger to the wearer and other children.